-NOTICE: It is a Federal offense to use any pesticide in a manner that results in the death of a member of an endangered species.
+in a manner that results in the death of a member of an NOTICE: It is a Federal offense to use any pesticide endangered species.

-The use of 1080 in the Livestock Protection Collar has been determined to pass a hazard to several endangered species.
+The use of 1080 in the livestock Protection Collar has been determined to pose a hazard to several Endangered species.